A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Randomized Greedy Sensor Selection

-where $O_t$ is the set of optimal sensors at time $t$, $i_s$ is the index of the selected sensor at the $i\ts{th}$ iteration, and $\beta\geq1$ is a constant that depends on $n$, $k$, and $\epsilon$.} \end{lemma} \begin{proof} See Appendix \oldref{pf:rand}. \end{proof} Theorem \oldref{thm:card} below states that Algorithm \oldref{alg:greedy} provides an approximate solution to the sensor scheduling problem.
+where $O_t$ is the set of optimal sensors at time $t$, $i_s$ is the index of the selected sensor at the $i\ts{th}$ iteration, $\beta=1+\max\{0,\frac{s}{2n}-\frac{1}{2(n-s)}\}$, and $s=\frac{n}{k}\log{(1/\epsilon)}$.} \end{lemma} \begin{proof} See Appendix IV. \end{proof} Theorem \oldref{thm:card} below states that Algorithm \oldref{alg:greedy} provides an approximate solution to the sensor scheduling problem.
 In particular, if $f(S)$ is characterized by a bounded maximum element-wise curvature, Algorithm \oldref{alg:greedy} returns a subset of sensors yielding an objective that is on average within a multiplicative factor of the objective achieved by the optimal schedule.

 \begin{theorem} \textit{Let $\mathcal{C}_{max}$ be the maximum element-wise curvature of $f(S)$, i.e., the objective function of sensor scheduling problem in \ref{eq:sensor}.
 Let $S_t$ denote the schedule of sensors selected by Algorithm \oldref{alg:greedy} at time $t$, and let $O_t$ be the optimum solution of \ref{eq:sensor} such that $|O_t|=k$.
 Then $f(S_t)$ is on expectation a multiplicative factor away from $f(O_t)$.
 That is,}